vic/flake-aspects/README.md

 }
 ```

-#### Declaring Cross-Aspect Dependencies 🔗
+#### Declaring Cross-Aspect Dependencies

 `flake.aspects` also allows aspects to declare dependencies among themselves.

-Each module can have its own `imports`, but aspect requirements are defined at the aspect level, not the module level.
+Each module can have its own `imports`, but aspect dependencies are defined at the aspect level, not the module level.
 Dependencies are eventually resolved to modules and are imported only if they exist.

 In the example below, the `development-server` aspect can be applied to both Linux and macOS hosts.
 Note that `alice` uses `nixos` + `homeManager`, while `bob` uses `darwin` + `hjem`.